New Features: Skip Item and more...

 Skip Item (Dynamic Entry)

 Based on study design, specific Item controls can be initially disabled until certain criteria are met in controlling Items.
 For example, a Pregnancy Test Result field remains disabled until a user selects Female for Gender.
 The disabled fields are visible and displayed to data entry users, but they cannot enter data in the Item until the rule criteria are met.
 If a user later edits a controlling Item so that rule criteria are no longer valid, the dependent Item remains enabled, and any data or open queries remain enabled as well.
 Once the data is cleared or the query is closed, and a user submits the Form, the dependent Item is once again disabled.
 After that, if user edits the Form, dependent Items remain disabled for data entry.
 This feature saves a great deal of time for both data entry users and monitoring users.
 When a field is not required or irrelevant based on entered data, data entry users no longer need to mark an Item as not available, and monitoring users no longer need to SDV or SDR irrelevant data.
-Learn more about entering data on dynamic fields.

 Skip Item Rules

 Clinical programmers can build new Rules to enable and disable Items on a Form.
 By building Rules with the Skip Item action.
 This feature allows users to conditionally enable Items in EDC for entry based on answers to previous Items.
 Users can enable or disable multiple Items with a single Rule.
 This feature supports Skip Item (Dynamic Entry), which saves data entry and monitoring users a great deal of time.
-Learn more about building skip item rules.

 Cross-Form & Cross-Event Data Validation Rules

 Clinical programmers can build data validation rules that evaluate data across multiple Forms or Events.
 Clinical programmers can use identifiers for Items in multiple Item Groups, Forms, and Events in rule expressions.
 Identifiers must include a full path for specific hierarchies or an implied path for Vault to process the rule.
 For example, a clinical programmer could build a rule that creates a Query when Systolic and Diastolic Blood Pressure on a Vitals form are higher than in an earlier Event and Form.
-Learn more about building rules across forms and events.

 Feature Enablement Details